To find out if your route is currently on snow or ice detour, visit the Service Alerts page.

 All bus stops along Orchard View, Linwood, Riverbend, Wintergreen, Brush College, Doaks Ferry, and Orchard Heights.

-Civic Center / Salem Library.
+The stop at the Civic Center / Salem Library.

 All bus stops along Glen Creek, Titan, and Orchard Heights.